perrystephenson/midas/Documentation/UnderstandingTextMining.md

 4. The real world (including predictions)

 These are arranged in order of difficulty - using the text alone it is hard to make meaningful generalisations about the real world, but relatively easy to discover information about the format (the written English language).
 The addition of non-text data can improve the ability to generalise in both directions.
 It can help generalise about the real world, as it adds new information with a different creation process.
 It can also help provide context for the text analysis - this could be in the form or labels, or other contextual information.

+This paradigm provides a nice breakdown for how different techniques apply to different objectives:

+1. Understanding the individual texts (NLP and text representation)
+2. Making generalisations about the language (word association)
+3. Understanding the observer's perception of the world (topic mining)
+4. Inferences about the observer (Opinion mining and sentiment analysis)
+5. Predictions about the real world (text-based prediction)